-Ecology and Restoration Australia (ERA) has been engaged by Virtue Property Group Pty Ltd to prepare a Preliminary Arboricultural Assessment to inform the proposed development of land at two adjoining sites at 133 and 135 Gower Street Preston (collectively referred to as the site).
+Ecology and Restoration Australia (ERA) has been engaged by Virtue Property Group Pty Ltd to prepare an Arboricultural Impact Assessment to inform the planning permit application and proposed development of 133 Gower Street Preston (the site).

 This assessment has been prepared in accordance with Australian Standard 4970-2009 Protection of Trees on Development Sites.
 It is intended that the information within this report will be used to inform the design of the development of the site, and it provides advice on the protection of those trees likely to be retained at or near the site